How Much Does Adoption Cost in North Carolina?

 Because of the number of services and professionals required to complete an adoption, it is true that adoption fees can be significant.
 The average cost of adopting a child through a domestic adoption agency is $41,532, according to Adoptive Families’ annual survey.

-How Much Does It Cost To Adopt A Child with A Child’s Hope?
+How Much Does It Cost to Adopt A Child with A Child’s Hope?

 There are a number of factors impacting the overall cost of adoption; the services you need and the needs of your baby and his or her birth parents can influence domestic adoption costs.

-Agency Assistance Fee – $28,000
+Agency Assistance Fee – $32,000

 The agency fee is the most significant expense impacting overall private adoption costs, simply because it includes the majority of the services you need to successfully complete your adoption.
+These costs are always fixed and may be paid in four installments of 8,000 throughout the adoption process.
+The agency assistance fee includes:

 • Home study

-• Adoption education, including mandatory informational workshops
+• Adoption education, including mandatory informational workshops with topics like Open Adoption

 • Screening services for prospective birth mothers to evaluate their commitment to adoption